Operators in the Orchestration Rules

 Possible Messages When Creating Rules

-When you are creating a rule, you may receive one or more of these messages.
+When you are creating a rule, you may receive one or more of the following messages.

 Rules Messages